PabloSan1997/FinalSocialNetwork/service/README.md

 ### Logout

 In the database there is a table called `login_register`, this table has a column called `enabled`.
-This request changes the "enabled" value "true" to "false" to block the token making the request.
+This request changes the `enabled` value "true" to "false" to block the token making the request.

 Request path